TIBHannover/lc-open-refine/_episodes/13-looking-up-data.md

 Typically this is a two step process - firstly a step to retrieve data from a remote service, and secondly to extract the relevant information from the data you have retrieved.

-To retrieve data from an external source, from the drop down menu at a column heading use the option 'Edit column -> Add column by fetching URLs'.
+To retrieve data from an external source, from the drop down menu at a column heading use the option `Edit column -> Add column by fetching URLs`.

 This will prompt you for a GREL expression to create a URL.
 Usually this would be a URL that uses existing values in your data to build a query.
 When the query runs OpenRefine will request each URL (for each line) and retrieve whatever data is returned (this may often be structured data, but could be simply HTML).